The impact of $\gamma N$ and $\gamma^* N$ interactions on our understanding of nucleon excitations: Introduction

 Across this broad spectrum, the QCD coupling constant $\alpha_s$ varies significantly.
 At high momentum transfers, $\alpha_s$ is small, allowing perturbative methods to be applied for computing physical quantities.
 However, at low momentum transfers, $\alpha_s$ increases, necessitating non-perturbative calculations.
 Despite these challenges, a comprehensive view of the coupling constant is illuminating (see Fig.~\ref{fig}).
 Perturbative determinations are compiled by the Particle Data Group \cite{ParticleDataGroup:2024cfk}, while non-perturbative results with references to the relevant calculations can be found in Ref.~\cite{Deur:2022msf}.

-Quarks confined within hadrons experience very low momentum transfers, making their spectrum difficult to calculate and understand.
-Gell-Mann \cite{Gell-Mann:1964ewy} and Zweig \cite{Zweig:1964jf} proposed to interprete mesons as bound states of a quark and an antiquark, and baryons as bound states of three quarks.
+Quarks confined within hadrons experience very low momentum transfers, making the hadron spectrum difficult to calculate and understand.
+Gell-Mann \cite{Gell-Mann:1964ewy} and Zweig \cite{Zweig:1964jf} proposed to interpret mesons as bound states of a quark and an antiquark, and baryons as bound states of three quarks.
 The meson spectrum already presents a challenge — so why should we focus on baryons?

 ``Why $N^*$’s?”
 This was the question with which Nathan Isgur began his talk at $N^*$2000 \cite{Isgur:2000ad}, held at the Thomas Jefferson National Accelerator Facility in Newport News, VA, one year before his untimely passing.
 He provided three answers: First, ``Nucleons are the building blocks of our world.
 As such, they must be central to any discussion of why the world we experience has the characteristics it does."
 Second, nucleons ``are the simplest system in which the quintessential non-Abelian character of QCD is manifest.
 After all, there are $N_c$ quarks in a proton because there are $N_c$ colors.”
 Third, ``baryons are sufficiently complex to reveal physics that remains hidden to us in the mesons."
 Gell-Mann and Zweig did not fully develop their quark model based on mesons, whose simpler structure allowed for alternative interpretations.